wiiktaru/BlogWebAppWihtNodeExpressAndEJS/README.md

 # BlogWebAppWihtNodeExpressAndEJS - WORK IN PROGRESS

 ## Description
-The goal is tu create a blog web application using Node.js, Express.js and EJS.
+The goal is to create a blog web application using Node.js, Express.js and EJS.
 With the application user can create, view, edit and delete blogs posts.
 Posts will not persist between sessions.

 With this project I aim to practice
 - Server-side development with Node.js and Express.js